Five things to know about the expansion of DIFC's fintech ecosystem

 Five new start-ups that are set to bolster DIFC's standing as a global hub for fintech innovation

+also offers banks an authentication layer.
+It sees electronic financial transactions as a global human right.
 5. Bizness Analytics Technologies: Pretty much what you’d expect given their name, this company utilises big data research, advanced data analytics and data pipeline integration to help companies better understand the data they harvest – which is often left unsorted or under-analysed.
 It provides a full service no matter the operating environment.